digidem/mapeo-core-docs/client-docs/project.md

 ## Description

-Exposes an interface for managing a project's information, members, and invites.
+Exposes an interface for managing a projects' members and invites.

 ## Types